safeledger logo

 1. Commercial License:

 Commercial License is used for buying, selling, importing, and exporting goods (like general trading).
-This is for businesses that deal with products.
+Commercial License is for businesses that deal with products.

 • Examples: A shop selling clothes, a company bringing in electronics from other countries, a supermarket.